-Figure 27 measures the total CPU utilization under varying CPUs for three combinations of workloads.
-We observe that only (1K, 1K) and (1K, 1M) sharing 1 core consume more than 94% CPU resource and CPUs are under utilized in all the other cases.
+Fig. 27 measures the total CPU utilization under varying CPUs for three combinations of workloads.
+We observe that only (1K, 1K) and (1K, 1M) sharing one core consume more than 94 percent CPU resource and CPUs are under utilized in all the other cases.
 More cores do not improve the overall throughput.
 It is easy to understand that (1M, 1M) demands NIC capacity and thus network I/O becomes the primary resource bottleneck, thus it leads to low CPU utilization.
-However, with 1 KB workload reaching at least 10000 req/sec in the basecase, one would expect that (1K, 1K)\1K should achieve more than 50% load and (1K, 1M) 1K is supposed to utilize CPU adequately to achieve 100% load.
-Thus, an immediate question following the observations in Figure 26 and Figure 27 is what the key factors are, which lead to potential bottleneck and interference for CPU-intensive 1 KB workload running concurrently among multiple VMs.
-Recall the performance interference study on Platform II in the previous sections, comparing with other workload co-location combinations, (1K, 1K) exhibits the lowest I/O efficiency on Platform II and it only has about 3% CPU not utilized.
-With Platform III offering 3 cores or 4 cores shared across VMs, the combination of (1K, 1K) still exhibits the lowest I/O efficiency and, furthermore, total CPU usages are no more than 57%.
-This result shows that enhancing CPU capacity by adding more number of cores or increasing on-chip L2 cache size do not necessarily guarantee better performance for running CPU-intensive workloads concurrently among multiple VMs.
-To be more specific, CPU resource is not the bottleneck for CPU bound 1 KB workload.
-Furthermore, even though TCP/IP request rate is high with 1KB workloads running in neighboring VMs on the same host, the monitored NIC usages and memory are far from the configured maximal values for neither driver domain nor guest domains.
-Thus to answer the question of where the potential bottleneck and interference factors are for CPU-intensive 1 KB workload running in multiple VMs concurrently, we next examine closely on the switches (or events) per second as well as CPU utilization and block time of each VM.
+However, with the 1-KB workload reaching at least 10,000 reg/sec in the basecase, one would expect that (1K, 1K)1K should achieve more than 50 percent load and (1K, 1M)1K is supposed to utilize CPU adequately to achieve 100 percent load.
+Thus, an immediate question following the observations in Figs. 26 and 27 is what the key factors are, which lead to potential bottleneck and interference for the CPU-intensive 1-KB workload running concurrently among multiple VMs.
+Recall the performance interference study on Platform II in the previous sections, comparing with other workload colocation combinations, (1K, 1K) exhibits the lowest I/O efficiency on Platform II and it only has about 3 percent CPU not utilized.
+With Platform III offering three or four cores shared across VMs, the combination of (1K, 1K) still exhibits the lowest I/O efficiency and, furthermore, total CPU usages are no more than 57 percent.
+This result shows that enhancing CPU capacity by adding more number of cores or increasing onchip L2 cache size do not necessarily guarantee better performance for running CPU-intensive workloads concurrently among multiple VMs.
+To be more specific, the CPU resource is not the bottleneck for the CPU-bound 1-KB workload.
+Furthermore, even though TCP/IP request rate is high with 1-KB workloads running in neighboring VMs on the same host, the monitored NIC usages and memory are far from the configured maximal values for neither driver domain nor guest domains.
+Thus, to answer the question of where the potential bottleneck and interference factors are for the CPU-intensive 1-KB workload running in multiple VMs concurrently, we next examine closely on the switches